imzerokim/JongGangRun2/README.md

 # JongGangRun Game Document 🚀

 >**Name:** Nayeong Kim

 >**Student ID:** 20180057

 >**Repository URL:** [Project 1 Link](http://git.prototyping.id/20180057/project1)

 ## Game Description
-The game ‘JongGangRun’ is for college students who wish to finish their semester as fast as possible.
+The game ‘**JongGangRun**’ is for college students who wish to finish their semester as fast as possible.

 A lot of obstacles such as exams and assignments, make students hard to finish their semester.
 How about playing games instead?
-You can quickly finish your semester by jumping over the obstacles and get see your grade right away!
+You can quickly finish your semester by jumping over the obstacles and can see your grade, right away!

 ## Game Rule
-The basic rule of this game.
+> The basic rule of this game.

 - Runner have 4 `life`.
 - Runner can jump by pressing `mouse` or `space bar`